hlian/hao.codes/_posts/2015-11-30-haskell-treasure-map.md

 Use [Aeson](https://hackage.haskell.org/package/aeson/docs/Data-Aeson.html).

+## Unicode text

+Use [Data.Text](http://hackage.haskell.org/package/text/docs/Data-Text.html).
+It's built on bytestrings and is fast and supports the bare minimum Unicode slicing and dicing.
+For more Unicode support, see [text-icu](http://hackage.haskell.org/package/text-icu).

+## Binary data

+Use [Data.Bytestring](https://hackage.haskell.org/package/bytestring).
+If you need to represent text, upgrade yourself immediately to text.

+## Lazy text or bytestrings?

+I would say avoid them unless you really know what you're doing.
+I say this as somebody who doesn't know what he's doing.

+## Lazy IO?

+>  This is an active field of development!

+Lazy IO causes more heartache with resource management and error handling than you would expect.
+If you want your file handles to close at sensible times, use [pipes](https://hackage.haskell.org/package/pipes/docs/Pipes-Tutorial.html) or [conduit](https://www.fpcomplete.com/user/snoyberg/library-documentation/conduit-overview).
+Unfortunately they're both a little hard to use.

 ## Lenses

+>  This is an active field of development!

 You're going to keep hearing about lenses because the lens package has achieved remarkable success in the past couple of years, both in terms of creativity and popularity.
 [This series of blog posts](http://artyom.me/lens-over-tea-1) takes the time to explain and derive lenses.
 Lenses tutorials have the same problem as monad tutorials.
 The reason lenses and monads exist is long-time Haskellers all noticed the same problem, and a lot of (abstract) thought went into thinking of a solution.
 The original sin of lenses is functionally updating a complicated data structure.
 The solution is ... complicated.